JonmarCorpuz/Writeups/TryHackMe CTF Writeups/LazyAdmin (Easy).md

 ![](https://github.com/KnowCybersecurity/TryHackMe-Writeups/blob/main/TryHackMe%20CTF%20Writeups/Assets/THM%20-%20LazyAdmin/Test%20Ad.png)

-14. `firefox "http://{TARGET IP}/content/inc/ads"` to launch Firefox and redirect it to **/content/inc/ads** directory to see if the test ad that we created and uploaded gets saved here, which it did as a PHP (.php) file
+14. `firefox "http://{TARGET IP}/content/inc/ads"` to launch Firefox and redirect it to the **/content/inc/ads** directory to see if the test ad that we created and uploaded gets saved here, which it did as a PHP (.php) file

 ![](https://github.com/KnowCybersecurity/TryHackMe-Writeups/blob/main/TryHackMe%20CTF%20Writeups/Assets/THM%20-%20LazyAdmin/Test%20Ad%20Success.png)

 # Vulnerability Exploitation
 > PHP Reverse Shell
-15. `git clone https://github.com/pentestmonkey/php-reverse-shell` to download a copy of PentestMonkey's PHP Reverse Shell Github repository onto my local machine
+15. `git clone https://github.com/pentestmonkey/php-reverse-shell` to download a copy of PentestMonkey's PHP Reverse Shell Github repository onto our attack machine
-16. `ls` to verify that the repository was successfully copied onto my local machine, which it has
+16. `ls` to verify that the repository was successfully copied onto our attack machine, which it has
 17. `cd php-reverse-shell` to change into the downloaded Github repository
 18. `ls` to list the contents of the repository
 19. `mousepad php-reverse-shell.php` to laucnh the Mousepad text editor and open the **php-reverse-shell.php** file